alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

 Metric logging has been disabled due to an unrecoverable error whilst processing the metrics buffer(s).
 ```

-The logs should be monitored for such a message, and if encountered the database error should be resolved and ApplicationAccess restarted.
+The logs should be monitored for such a message, and if encountered the metrics database error should be resolved and ApplicationAccess restarted.

 ##### CORS
 ApplicationAccess allows configuring valid [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) origins via the optional 'Cors' section of the JSON configuration.
 For example...